segmentio/segment-docs/src/connections/destinations/catalog/amplitude/index.md

 2. Search for "Amplitude" in the Catalog, select it, and choose which of your sources to connect the destination to.
 3. In the destination settings, enter your Amplitude API key.

    You can find your Amplitude API key in the [Amplitude project settings](https://analytics.amplitude.com/settings/projects).
 It is a 32-character string of numbers and letters.
-Locate the project you want to receive your Segment data, copy that projec'ts API key, and paste it into your Amplitude destination settings in Segment.
+Locate the project you want to receive your Segment data, copy that project's API key, and paste it into your Amplitude destination settings in Segment.

 If you included Segment's Javascript snippet on your page, then Amplitude's SDK loads on your page automatically and you can use Segment's to begin sending events right away.